constkolesnyak/vaw/README.md

 ## PS

-Yes, I don't like PEP very much.
-Yes, I love FP.
-So sorry for IDE's warnings.
+I don't like PEP very much, so sorry for IDE's warnings.